 Start expanding upon the positive memory.
 Ask yourself questions about it.
 What was I wearing?
 Who was else was there?
 Can you see what they were wearing?

 Go to the beginning of the memory.
 Can you push it back further in time?
 What happened before this memory?
 It may allow you to see what happened prior.
 The memory capacity is more significant than we think.
-You’ve probably got other data stored that you don’t realize.
+You’ve probably got other data stored you don’t realize.